an-thony350/deca_challenge_2025/README.md

 # DECA Challenge 2025

-Modified version of the EEP1 CPU with half-precision floating point multiplication support, MOVR instruction and a minimal macro parser implementation in Python macro_parser.py
+Modified version of the EEP1 CPU with half-precision floating point multiplication support, MOVR instruction, a minimal macro parser implementation in Python `macro_parser.py' and a calculator for multiplying half-precision floating numbers `half_precision_calculator.py`.

 ## The Software